AmarBego/Rscoop/README.md

 At its core, Rscoop leverages a custom-built Rust backend to handle the heavy lifting.
 We've re-engineered critical logic to be native to Rscoop, delivering incredible speed and responsiveness.
 - **Instant Search**: Find the exact package you need in milliseconds.
 Our native search implementation scans all your buckets instantly.
 - **Package & Update Discovery**: Listing installed packages and checking for available updates is faster than ever.

+### 🪣 Complete Bucket Management
+Rscoop introduces a full-featured bucket management system, allowing you to discover, add, and manage Scoop buckets without ever leaving the app.
+- **Browse & Search**: Explore thousands of community buckets, not just the default ones.
+- **Install & Remove**: Add or remove buckets with a single click.
+- **View Manifests**: Instantly view package manifests within any bucket.
+- **Offline Search**: A smart caching system downloads bucket data for lightning-fast offline searching.

 ### ⚙️ Advanced System & Package Control
 Rscoop provides a level of control that goes far beyond the standard command line.
 Manage every aspect of your Scoop installation and packages through an intuitive UI.